Our Story

 John Hales (deceased)

-Ron Blum
+Ron Blum (deceased)

-The chance find of a homemade canoe at Taperoo in 1944, when Ron was a ten year old, started what was to become a keen interest in paddling on flat water and in the sea.
+The chance finds of a homemade canoe at Taperoo in 1944, when Ron was a ten-year-old, started what was to become a keen interest in paddling on flat water and in the sea.
 Ron recalls this “canoe” was fashioned from a sheet a corrugated roofing iron and was very unstable due to it being higher than it was wide.
 When his dad saw this boat he promptly cut it up which probably saved Ron from a misadventure in the water.
 As a teenager Ron built two canoes (canvas on wooden frame construction) and in the 1970’s when his children were old enough the family enjoyed paddling together in kayaks.
 The sea has always been of interest to Ron, providing that extra challenge for a kayaker.
 He has paddled from Cape Jervis to Kangaroo Island on no less than six occasions and an open water group trip to Reevesby Island.

 Prior to the formation of the Marathon Canoe Club Ron was in a group of social paddlers who went to the Murray and explored various back waters.
 These paddlers included Ian and Robyn Pope, Lawrie and Anthea Shem, Ted Misiewicz and Ron Bath.